skim0119/PyElastica-SCR/README.md

 - SCR achieves decouling of linear and angular momentum equation by treating the angular dynamics as quasi-static, which converts solving the orientation equation to be algebraic equation instead of ODE.
 - This enables both full-implicit time-stepping scheme and larger stable time-step size.
+- Physical interpretation of rotational stiffness becomes vague.
+- All segments are quasi-static.
+In result, orientation updateds locally assuming the remaining orientation remains fixed.

 ## References